Image source: pixabay.com

 In software engineering, data modeling is the process of creating a data model for an information system.
 This is done by applying formal data modeling techniques.

 Data is today a very important aspect of business and brands across the world and globe.
-That is why data modeling is used to define and analyse data requirements that are essential for supporting the business processes which is a part of the information systems of companies.
+That is why it is used to define and analyse data requirements that are essential for supporting the business processes which is a part of the information systems of companies.

-The process of data modeling therefore requires the close and active collaboration of professional data modellers, stakeholders as well as prospective users of the information system.
+The process, therefore, requires the close and active collaboration of professional data modellers, stakeholders as well as prospective users of the information system.